Ebuka50/Ebuka50/README.md

 - 👋 Hi, I’m Dominic
 - 👀 I’m interested in New skill advancememt
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate onany project regarding front end
+- 💞️ I’m looking to collaborate on any project regarding front end
 - 📫 You can reach out to me on https://wa.link/z7wrot

 <!---